The BBC, Portland Place, Regent’s Park & Baker Street - Running and Walking Route (3.1 km)

 Accessibility:

 Mix of pavements and paths.
 It can be crowded at the start and end.
-Many cyclists racing around Regent's Park—be alert on the Outer Circle.
+Many cyclists are racing around Regent's Park—be alert on the Outer Circle.

 Top Tip: